How To Apply For An Aged Care Home in Australia?

 This is the key to accessing Aged Care Services.
 As your loved one is going to receive government funding in some capacity each client is required to be assessed for eligibility.

 Applications are made via the government funding body My Aged Care.
 You can call them on 1800 200 422 to request an assessment.
-Read more about what is My Aged Care here.
+Read more about what My Aged Care is here.

 2. Have The Assessment